Membrane-in-the-middle optomechanical system and structural frequencies: The case of a slab membrane

 Note that the approximate potential $\tilde{A}_{0,1}^{(2)}(\xi , \tau)$ corresponds to the two-term approximation $\tilde{A}_{0}^{(2)}(\xi , \tau)$ given in (\ref{A02}), where we have taken the initial conditions (\ref{n.1}) and we have discarded the second term in (\ref{A02}) that corresponds to the contributions of all the cavity modes different from the initial cavity mode $G_{1}[ \xi , \tilde{q}(\tau) ].$

 For our numerical computations we choose the parameters of our MIM from recent experiments.
-In particular, \cite{MIM1} considers a MIM with a cavity of length approximately equal to $2 \lambda_0$ and a membrane made of silicon nitritide.
-So, for the nondimensional length of our cavity we take $\xi_L=2$ and we consider a slab membrane with $\alpha:=\sqrt{1+4\pi\chi_0}=2$ and nondimensional width $ \tilde{\delta}_0= 1/100.$
+In particular, \cite{MIM1} considers a MIM setup with a cavity of length approximately equal to $2 \lambda_0$ and a membrane made of silicon nitride.
+So, for the dimensionless length of our cavity we take $\xi_L=2$ and we consider a slab membrane with $\alpha:=\sqrt{1+4\pi\chi_0}=2.$ Furthermore, we take the dimensionless width $ \tilde{\delta}_0= 1/100.$